mariumnoorkhetran/tendril/README.md

 ## Problem

-For people struggling with mental health issues or chronic pain, maintaining hygiene tasks like brushing teeth, showering, doing laundry and dishes regularly can become overwhelming and impossible.
-Most habit-tracking apps use methods that trigger stress and shame in users.
-There is need for systems that help people develop hygiene habits through compassion and kindness.
+For people struggling with mental health issues or chronic pain, maintaining hygiene tasks like brushing teeth, showering, and doing the dishes regularly can become overwhelming and impossible.
+Most habit-tracking apps use rigid methods that trigger stress and shame in users.
+There is a growing need for systems that help people develop hygiene habits through compassion and kindness.

 ---